nsmsn/personal-site-v2/src/about/index.md

 <li><a href="https://literal.club/nsmsn" rel="me">Literal</a></li>
 <li><a href="https://reading.am/nsmsn" rel="me">Reading.am</a></li>
 <li><a href="https://twitter.com/nsmsn" rel="me">Twitter</a></li>
+<li><a href="https://keybase.io/nsmsn" rel="me">Keybase</a><br /><small class="mono">(PGP Key: 0764 C7E9 3BB0 25C0)</small></li>
 </ul>

 &nbsp;

 ## About this website

-This is my personal website and blog.
+This is my personal website.
 At some point I decided that a respectable web designer needs their own place to experiment and try things out.
 I tinker with this site’s writing, design, and code as I feel motivated, mainly during evenings and weekends.

+<strong>This website does not track you.</strong> There are no third-party cookies here, and your data isn’t collected when using this site.

 You can track this site’s progress and iterations at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
 This site is built and deployed with [Eleventy](https://11ty.dev/) and [Netlify](https://netlify.com).
 My blog posts are available in both [RSS](https://www.nicksimson.com/feed/feed.xml) and [JSON](https://www.nicksimson.com/feed/feed.json).
 I prioritize performance and accessibility.
 You can read [a note on the type](/type) to learn about the fonts in use.

+Want even more?
+You can check out my public notes at [log.nicksimson.com](https://log.nicksimson.com/).

 </div>